luismjr/luismjr/README.md

 ---

 ## 🚀 What I'm Up To
-- 📱 **Building** an Machine Learning Applications like a Soccer Match predictor.
+- 📱 **Building/Imporving** Machine Learning Applications like my current Soccer Match predictor.
 - 🎓 **Learning** more about **Software Engineering and AI** at the **University of Alberta**.

 ---